GieskerB/AspectCppLibrary/docs/generated_docs/profiler_ah.rst

 ``profile-advice`` (Advice)
 ---------------------------

-**Brief Description:** This advice is executed around the execution of functions or methods marked with the profile attribute.
+**Brief Description:** This advice collects relevant data and stores it for later use.

 **Detailed Description:**